pascallaliberte/sharpen.page/_posts/2019-12-27-itch-to-create-getting-clarity-on-why.md

 Beneath the thoughts that are going through your mind, there are _lenses_ that colour how you receive the information that comes in.
 Those lenses help you parse the input and make sense of it.

-These lenses are known under different names: **biases, conlusions, prejudices, convictions, oppositions, beliefs or assumptions.**
+These lenses are known under different names: **biases, conclusions, prejudices, convictions, oppositions, beliefs or assumptions.**

 Like others, I call those "mental models".
 You know there's a mental model at work when you find yourself **agitated, defensive, taken by an inspiration, short tempered, engrossed in a thought**, or especially when you find yourself being **reactive**.